What Is a Criminal Justice Degree?

 3. Criminal Justice Degrees Lay the Foundation for Further Studies

-For example, a degree in criminal justice is what many future lawyers, judges and legal consultants earn before pursuing their Juris Doctors and taking their local bar exams.
+For example, a degree in criminal justice is what many future lawyers, judges and legal consultants earn before pursuing Juris Doctor degrees and taking their local bar exams.
 Similarly, future psychologists, social workers and other behavioral health professionals often earn a degree in criminal justice before pursuing the advanced clinical degrees their positions require.
 This is so they can be better prepared to serve inmates, victims and other populations.

-Start Your Journey in Making Justice Fairer
+Start Your Journey in Criminal Justice

 With 30 years of criminal justice education experience, App State Online offers a curriculum that prioritizes career-focused skills, critical thinking and social context.
 While our flexible eight-week terms and online classes allow students to maintain their own busy schedules, students also get support and professional guidance from experienced criminal justice faculty.